awsdocs/amazon-connect-admin-guide/doc_source/set-voice.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-voice-properties.png)

 **Tip**
 For voices that support only neural speaking styles but not standard, the **Override speaking style** is automatically selected\.
-You do not have the option to unselect it\.
+You do not have the option to clear it\.

 ## Use an Amazon Lex V2 bot with Amazon Connect<a name="set-voice-lexv2bot"></a>